API Reference

 return {'foo': 'bar'}

-There are ready to use contenttype decorators which can importes from yhttp package, like: json().
+There are ready to use contenttype decorators which can importes from yhttp.core package, like: json().

 You may create your very own content type decorator by calling this function with desired arguments, for example: